Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

 \subsection{Adiabatic switching and a unique invariance property of the $S$-matrix}

-As explained in Secs.~\ref{gamb}-\ref{imps}, the task we are faced with is the determination of which gauge-invariant subsystem definitions are {\em relevant} in which physical situations.
+As explained in Secs.~\ref{gamb}-\ref{imps}, the task we are faced with is the determination of which gauge invariant subsystem definitions are {\em relevant} in which situations.
 However, if the $S$-matrix is applicable in providing all physical predictions then we are able to completely ignore this question.
-Although the $S$-matrix provides probability amplitudes for transitions between {\em unperturbed} (subsystem) states, which are gauge-relative, the subsystems become ostensibly unique within scattering theory because of the adiabatic interaction switching condition therein.

-Feynman diagrams can be used as a mnemonic when calculating the terms in a perturbative expansion of the Hamiltonian resolvent used to define the $S$-matrix.
+The subsystems become ostensibly unique within scattering theory because of the adiabatic interaction switching condition therein.
+Feynman diagrams can be used as a mnemonic when calculating the terms in a perturbative expansion of the Hamiltonian resolvent used to define the $S$-matrix, which is the primary source of predictions in particle physics.
 This gives rise to the notions of ``real" and ``virtual" processes.
-The $S$-matrix is the primary source of predictions in high-energy and particle physics.
-We briefly review its definition and discuss its limitations.